‘Run Joe Run’ signs greet Biden at firefighters’ speech

-WASHINGTON (AP) — Former Vice President Joe Biden is criticizing President Donald Trump’s leadership and questioning Republicans’ commitment to middle class America, teasing out themes of a possible 2020 presidential run.
+WASHINGTON (AP) — With members of the largest fire fighters chanting “Run Joe, run,” former Vice President Joe Biden on Tuesday teased out themes of a possible presidential candidacy, criticizing President Donald Trump’s leadership while questioning Republicans’ commitment to middle class America

-Biden, a Democrat, spoke Tuesday to a gathering of the International Fire Fighters Association.

-He has not announced a presidential bid, but the audience waved “Run Joe, Run” signs.
-Biden asked them to save their energy a little longer, because “I may need it in a few weeks.”
+Biden, a Democrat, has not announced a presidential bid.
+But he asked members of the International Fire Fighters Association gathered in Washington to save their energy, because “I may need it in a few weeks.”

-Biden repeatedly ripped into Republicans, questioning those who oppose collective bargaining rights, saying: “Who the hell are these guys?”

 Most Read Nation & World Stories